folio-org/folio-org.github.io/guides/devops-install-backend-module.md

   | jq -r '.[] | select(.id | match("mod-"))[]' | sort
 ```

-Could also do ssh login to the AWS instance (search the output for "ec2-" to get the DNS name)
+Do ssh login to the AWS instance (search the Jenkins build output for "ec2-" to get the DNS name)
-and verify the module's docker logs.
+and confirm that the module's docker logs are not spewing errors.

 Could also verify via the front-end "Settings : Software versions" page (e.g.
 [folio-testing-test.aws.indexdata.com](https://folio-testing-test.aws.indexdata.com/settings/about)
 or
 [folio-snapshot-test.aws.indexdata.com](https://folio-snapshot-test.aws.indexdata.com/settings/about)).
-However remember that an automated job might be in-process to rebuild its front-end
+However remember that an automated job might be in-process to rebuild its front-end,
-(as explained at the [reference environments](/guides/automation/#reference-environments).
+as explained at the [reference environments](/guides/automation/#reference-environments).

 ## Do pull requests